 When in doubt, try Qureco first

-Confirm where notes are stored
+Confirm where the notes actually live

-- Local files: backup risk is yours
+- Local files: backup risk is yours to manage

 - Your Notion workspace: review access permissions

-Treat AI notes as a draft
+Treat AI notes as a draft, not the final word

 - Method 3: Meeting bots (tl;dv, Bluedot, Notta…) — feature-rich, but bots in the room